ripienaar/puppet_agent_mgr/README.md

     >> m.runonce(:noop => true)
     => ""

+And specify an environment:

+    >> m.runonce(:environment => "development")
+    => ""

-When doing noop or tags limited runs it will raise an exception if the daemon is already present as the only option available then is to trigger an immediate run
+When doing noop, tags limited or specific environment runs it will raise an exception if the daemon is already present as the only option available then is to trigger an immediate run

 Contact?
 ========